anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 probabilities = model_basic.predict_generator(test_data)
 print(probabilities)
 ```
-Here, we see the output for each image is a probability between 0 and 1.
+Here, we will see the output for each image is a probability between 0 and 1.
 ```
 [[0.14854874]
  [0.74102986]